 As early as in the womb, the Doppler principle makes it possible to see or hear the heartbeat of an unborn child, the speed at which the blood travels through the umbilical cord, and the aorta and cerebral arteries.
 This allows heart problems, poor circulation and oxygen deficiency to be detected before birth.

-A simple Doppler-based vascular ultrasonography procedure used to investigate blood vessels, mostly in the legs, uses the ultrasound echo from red blood cells to make the sound of blood flowing through veins and arteries audible.
+A simple Doppler-based vascular ultrasonography procedure used to investigate blood vessels, mostly in the legs, uses the ultrasound echo from red blood cells to make audible the blood flowing through veins and arteries.
 This allows vessel narrowing and vortex build-up to be heard and diagnosed.
 In the case of narrowing, the blood is forced to flow faster.
 Varicose veins, thrombosis and smoker’s leg can thus be detected early.

 The Doppler sonograph: detecting vascular constriction using the Doppler effect